danny-vo/Basic-Blog/README.md

   2.)
 Different pages for different actions
   3.)
 Cron task that updates all subscribed users of new posts on a daily basis via email (can unsubscribe)
   4.)
 Login via Google login
+  5.)
+Usage of Objectify API to save user posts to GAE